JanssenProject/jans/jans-cedarling/bindings/cedarling_js/docs/README.md

 | `npm run pack:dry-run` | Coordinated SDK/WASM staging and tarball dry run |
 | `npm run check` | Types, all runtime tests, E2E tests, and package staging as the cumulative release gate |

-The `test:*` commands provide clear future CI job boundaries; the current pull request workflow still invokes the cumulative `npm run check`.
-A change is not ready merely because one runtime passed: run the full command before handoff unless the CI matrix itself executes every split stage.
+The pull-request workflow invokes the `test:*` commands as named stages and runs `pack:dry-run` last, so failures identify the affected runtime.
+A change is not ready merely because one stage passed: run the cumulative `npm run check` before handoff.

 ## Supported runtimes and known constraints